 After closing, your agent can continue to be your resource for any repair work you might need or help answer any general questions you may have about home improvement ROI, financing, and more.

-A great agent should be a mentor and resource, so make sure you have someone by your side who can help guide you through your whole home ownership journey.
+A great agent should be a mentor and resource, so make sure you have someone by your side who can help guide you through your whole home ownership experience.

 Q: Is it possible to switch agents without causing hard feelings or problems?